Sampreet278/Letters/README.md

 ---

 ### Licensing
-This project is licensed under the [MIT License ](https://github.com/Sampreet278/Letters/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/Sampreet278/Letters/blob/main/LICENSE).

 You are free to use, modify, distribute, and sell this software as long as the original copyright and license notice are included.
 For more details, see the full LICENSE file.